 We’ve upgraded many sub-systems on the HYBRID to meet our customer expectations of what a modern machine should be.
 For instance, the first thing people notice when they walk up to the HYBRID is that they can actually hear and see what is going on inside.
-A number of changes to the drivetrain design, gear quality, and the enclosure have cut the background volume of the machine in half.
+Several changes to the drivetrain, increased gear quality, and enclosure modifications have reduced machine decibel level.
 It’s roughly the equivalent of going from standing next to a lawnmower, to eating inside a casual restaurant.
-To aid visibility, we replaced the single tube light by 4 banks of powerful LED’s, with twice the illumination, and directed in a way that there are no more shadows in the work zone.
+To aid visibility, we replaced the single tube light with 4 banks of powerful LED’s, providing twice the illumination, and directed in a way that eliminates shadows in the work zone.
 Coolant levels and pressures are all monitored digitally, and all lube tanks, air filters, and fire suppression triggers have been relocated on a central “PM” panel near the operator.

 This article will delve into some of the more specific machine upgrades we’ve implemented on the new Davenport HYBRID machine, on shave tools, chips, conveyors, and casting.